fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ## Changes

-This issue's estimation includes completing:
+### Product
 - [ ] UI changes: TODO <!-- Insert the link to the relevant Figma file describing all relevant changes.
 Remove this checkbox if there are no changes to the user interface. -->
 - [ ] CLI usage changes: TODO <!-- Specify what changes to the CLI usage are required.
 Remove this checkbox if there are no changes to the CLI. -->
-- [ ] REST API changes: TODO <!-- Specify what changes to the API are required.
-Remove this checkbox if there are no changes necessary. -->
 - [ ] Permissions changes: TODO <!-- Specify what changes to the permissions are required.
 Remove this checkbox if there are no changes necessary. -->
-- [ ] Database schema migrations: TODO <!-- Specify what changes to the database schema are required.
-(This willl be used to change migration scripts accordingly.)
-Remove this checkbox if there are no changes necessary. -->
 - [ ] Outdated documentation changes: TODO <!-- Specify what changes to the documentation are required.
 Remove this checkbox if there are no changes necessary. -->
-- [ ] Scope transparency changes?
-TODO <!-- Remove this checkbox if there are no changes necessary. -->
-- [ ] Breaking changes requiring major version bump?
-TODO  <!-- Breaking changes to the CLI or REST API require a major version bump, which is rarely a good idea.
-Remove this checkbox if there are no changes necessary. -->
-- [ ] Changes to paid features or tiers?
-TODO  <!-- List changes to paid features or tiers required.
+- [ ] Changes to paid features or tiers TODO  <!-- List changes to paid features or tiers required.
 Implementation of paid features should live in the `ee/` directory.
 Remove this checkbox if there are no changes necessary. -->

+### Engineering
+- [ ] REST API changes: TODO <!-- Specify what changes to the API are required.
+Remove this checkbox if there are no changes necessary.
+Product may move this item to the list above if they choose to design the API changes. -->
+- [ ] Database schema migrations: TODO <!-- Specify what changes to the database schema are required.
+(This willl be used to change migration scripts accordingly.)
+Remove this checkbox if there are no changes necessary. -->
+- [ ] Documentation changes complete

+### Product quality
-- [ ] QA complete?
+- [ ] QA complete
 - [ ] ... <!-- If there are any other notable requirements to draw extra attention to, add them as checkboxes here.
 Otherwise, remove this checkbox. -->

 > ℹ️  Please read this issue carefully and understand it.
 Pay [special attention](https://fleetdm.com/handbook/company/development-groups#developing-from-wireframes) to UI wireframes, especially "dev notes".

 ## Context
 - Requestor(s): _________________________ <!-- Who are the non-customer requestor(s) for this story, if any?
 Put their github usernames here.
 They should be notified if the story gets de-prioritized.
 For customer requestors, use the `customer-xyz` label instead. -->